Thenlie/mdnman/lib/javascript/web_api/url/url/index.md

     If `url` is a relative reference, `base` is required, and is used to resolve the final URL.
     If `url` is an absolute URL, a given `base` will not be used to create the resulting URL.
 - `base` {{optional_inline}}
   - : A string representing the base URL to use in cases where `url` is a relative reference.
     If not specified, it defaults to `undefined`.

-    When specify a `base` URL, the resolved URL is not simply a concatenation of `url` and `base`.
+    When a `base` is specified, the resolved URL is not simply a concatenation of `url` and `base`.
-    Relative references to the parent and current directory are resolved are relative to the current directory of the `base` URL, which includes path segments up until the last forward-slash, but not any after.
+    Relative references to the parent and current directory are resolved relative to the current directory of the `base` URL, which includes path segments up until the last forward-slash, but not any after.
     Relative references to the root are resolved relative to the base origin.
     For more information see [Resolving relative references to a URL](/en-US/docs/Web/API/URL_API/Resolving_relative_references).

+> [!NOTE]
-> **Note:** The `url` and `base` arguments will each be stringified from whatever value you pass, such as an {{domxref("HTMLAnchorElement")}} or {{domxref("HTMLAreaElement")}} element, just like with other Web APIs that accept a string.
+> The `url` and `base` arguments will each be stringified from whatever value you pass, such as an {{domxref("HTMLAnchorElement")}} or {{domxref("HTMLAreaElement")}} element, just like with other Web APIs that accept a string.
 > In particular, you can use an existing {{domxref("URL")}} object for either argument, and it will be stringified from the object's {{domxref("URL.href", "href")}} property.

 ### Exceptions